LOOSE-LIPS/loose-lips-2.0/src/routes/blog/wax-museum-reality-prince-of-deptford-remix/index.md

 banner:
   - imported/wax-museum-reality-prince-of-deptford-remix/image1225.jpeg
 description: >-
-  Prince Of Deptford on remix duties on Wax Museum&#39;s post-punk fusion-funk song Reality.
+  Prince Of Deptford on remix duties on Wax Museum;s post-punk fusion-funk song Reality.
 Slowing it down a notch and using the brass section as a more organic compound to contrast with the robotic, stomping beat that heavily sustains the track.
-Original track is from Wax Museum&#39;s I Will Probably Do The Opposite&nbsp;EP on Unsustainable.
+Original track is from Wax Museum;s I Will Probably Do The Opposite;EP on Unsustainable.
 Out [...]Read More...
 published: true
 tags: premiere
 featured: false